E1Bos/VALocker/README.md

 ### 🔄 Updating

 VALocker automatically checks for updates when it is opened and it's been at least an hour since it last checked for updates.
 All config files are automatically downloaded.
+You can also manually check for updates by clicking on the `Check for Updates` button in the `Settings` tab.

 When a new release is available

 1. Download the latest version from the [releases](https://github.com/E1Bos/VALocker/releases) page.
 2. Close VALocker if it is currently running.
-3. Extract `VALocker.exe` from the zip file.
-4. Run `VALocker.exe` to launch the updated application, all config files are stored in the %APPDATA%.
+3. Run `VALocker.exe` to launch the updated application.

-## 🚀 Guide
+## 🚀 Guide - Getting Started

 1. Run `VALocker.exe` to launch the application.
 Allow the program to download all necessary files.
-2. Head to the `Agent Toggle tab` on the left and select all agents that you have unlocked.
+2. Head to the `Agent Toggle` tab on the left and select all agents that you have unlocked.
-3. Head to the `Overview tab`, and select your desired agent from the dropdown menu.
+3. Head to the `Overview` tab, and select your desired agent from the dropdown menu.
 4. Choose any additional options or settings based on your preference, such as the Hover mode or Safe mode by clicking their corresponding button.
 5. Turn the instalocker on by clicking on the button under the label `Instalocker`.
 When the button says `Stopped` VALocker will not attempt to lock any agent.
 When the button says `Running`, VALocker will try to determine when you are queuing for a game.
 6. The button labeled `Status` shows which task the instalocker is trying to complete.
 When it shows `Locking`, it will attempt to lock your agent if it detects the agent selection screen.
 When it says `Waiting`, it will try to determine when you are done with your current game.
 If the button shows `None`, the instalocker is stopped.
 Click on this button to swap the task.